 Diversity is more than just men and women

-This week we welcomed Louise Triance back to the show to talk about how recruitment and HR event organisers can increase diversity in speaking panels and how ‘manels’ (all-male panels) may not represent the diversity of the audience.
+This week we welcomed Louise Triance back to the show.
+We talk about how recruitment and HR event organisers can increase diversity in speaking panels.
+And how “manels” (all-male panels) may not represent the diversity of the audience.

-For the very few people that aren’t aware of Louise, she is the Managing Director of the hugely successful UK Recruiter which runs events, online webcasts and everything from e-Newsletters to online content to inform the UK recruitment industry from new joiners to experienced and established Talent Acquisition Directors.
+For the very few people that aren’t aware of Louise, she is the Managing Director of the hugely successful UK Recruiter.
+Which runs events, online webcasts and everything from e-Newsletters to online content.
+Informing the UK recruitment industry from new joiners to experienced and established Talent Acquisition Directors.

-With over 12 years of experience of organising and delivering recruitment events, Louise is well-informed on the challenges facing event organisers and she tells us “I don’t think, until the last 3 years, I’ve tried to be diverse, I think on balance, I just was”, additionally, she advises us “if you make no effort to find the people with diverse knowledge, you’re going to get more of the same” on event panels.
+Having over 12 years of experience of organising and delivering recruitment events.
+Louise is well-informed on the challenges facing event organisers.
+She tells us, “I don’t think, until the last 3 years, I’ve tried to be diverse.”
+She advises us “if you do not find the people with diverse knowledge, you’re going to get more of the same” on event panels.

 It shouldn’t be a tick box exercise

-Additionally, she has “ total sympathy with people running their first events as it is really difficult” and she said that she would be inclined to “pick people that were well known to speak”, however, the chances are that “more of them would be men”.
-Louise is also sensitive to new speakers as she tells mentions, “bad panels must be crushing” and she advises that strong panel hosts are key to ensuring a balanced discussion.
+She has “total sympathy with people running their first events as it is really difficult”.
+She said that she would “pick people that were well known to speak”.
+However, the chances are that “more of them would be men”.
+Louise is also sensitive to new speakers.
+She mentions, “bad panels must be crushing.”
+Strong panel hosts are key to ensuring a balanced discussion.

-As diversity is key, however, nobody wants to be part of a ‘tick box’ exercise, Louise states “unfortunately, until we get to the stage where people are doing this because they are doing it, we have to tick some boxes”, however, as an organiser you should have a “matrix in your mind”.
+As diversity is key, however, nobody wants to be part of a ‘tick box,’ exercise.
+Louise states, “Until we get to the stage where people are doing this because they are doing it, we have to tick some boxes.”
+However, as an organiser you should have a “matrix in your mind.”